afs/BSBM/README.md

 Argument "-r" has been added as a synonym for "-runs".

+### Geneate HTML results.

+In the  `/Run` area, the script "results" generates

+    results Results/res-??.xml Results/res-??.xml

+where `??` are size names.

+An HTML is written to stdout.

+The original results generator can be run with "results_bm".

 ### Processes for TDB backed stores.

 Choose sizes wanted - edit this script.